shperry03/CS403/final_project/README.md

 1. Ensure that an up-to-date dotnet version is installed on your machine (verify using dotnet --list-sdks).
 2. Execute the command "dotnet run 'filename'" to run a pre-written Learn file, or "dotnet run" to open the line-by-line Learn prompt.
 3. That's it!
 Your Learn interpreter should be good to go.

+ADDITIONAL INFORMATION
+    Additional information about the Learn language, its use cases, and its functionality can be found in the supplemental PowerPoint/Document